-Here are 8 fun and easy St. Patrick’s Day crafts for kids that will delight, spark creativity and strengthen fine motor skills too.
+Here are some fun and easy St. Patrick’s Day crafts for kids that will delight, spark creativity and strengthen fine-motor skills too.

 With March 17th just around the corner, I thought it would be fun to round up a few of our favourite St. Patrick’s Day crafts for you.